wormholelabs-xyz/solana-world-id-program/README.md

 This is an example of using Wormhole Queries to bridge the [World ID](https://worldcoin.org/world-id) state root from Ethereum to Solana.

-This program relies on the availability of the [alt_bn128_pairing syscall](https://github.com/solana-labs/solana/pull/27961) which, as of 2024-07-03, is [feature gated](https://github.com/solana-labs/solana/issues/28909) [pending Mainnet Beta activation](https://github.com/anza-xyz/agave/wiki/Feature-Gate-Activation-Schedule#pending-mainnet-beta-activation).
-It _has_ been enabled on Devnet and Testnet though.

 ## Objective

 Enable cross-chain World ID verification so that protocols can verify their users’ identities on Solana.
 This is accomplished in two parts: